fhasan8/CS6220-Group4-TrojanDetection/NeuralCleanse/README.md

 This is the section for NeuralCleanse.

 ### Source Code
-Not really any source code to speak of beyond OnnxConverter.py and convert_to_h5.py

 The first, OnnxConverter.py, consists of our testing converting .pt files to .onnx files.
 We experimented with attempting to convert whole folders (see below) before trying to solve the issues we were having on the reduced problem size of just converting one model.
 This failed and we discuss this in our Final Report.